jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/training-basic/index.md

     times just google things out.
 It’s more of a mindset, rather than an inability.

-2. I work building secure `IT` infrastructure using tools like `Terraform` and `GCP`.
-I like applying software development practices to the process of provisioning cloud resources, also known as Infrastructure as Code (`IaC`).
+2. I work building secure IT infrastructure using tools like Terraform and GCP.
+I like applying software development practices to the process of provisioning cloud resources, also known as Infrastructure as Code (IaC).
 You could say I am working on the defensive side of security; I have heard you’re doing cool stuff on the offensive side as well, aren’t you?